 The union of the traditional and academic study of Buddhism is the cornerstone of Chökyi Nyima Rinpoche’s engagement with the West.
 With the aspiration to sustain this vision the Dharmachakra Translation Center strives to cultivate dialogue between traditional and Western scholars of Buddhism by hosting seminars and study retreats and otherwise making the facilities of the Center open to scholars of all backgrounds working in Buddhist Studies.

 The Dharmachakra Translation Center was founded in 2011 by two long-time students of Chokyi Nyima Rinpoche, Catherine Dalton and Ryan Damron.
 Both have been members of the Dharmachakra Translation Committee since its inception and have contributed to a number of its publications.

 Catherine has spent many years at the Rangjung Yeshe Institute in Kathmandu, where she developed their Translator Training Program, and presently serves as an oral translator for Chokyi Nyima Rinpoche and other lineage teachers.
 She is currently a PhD student in Buddhist Studies at UC Berkeley.

 Ryan is the current Director of the Dharmachakra Translation Center at Gomde California, and has taught advanced courses in textual translation and Buddhist history at Gomde for the last six years.
-He has been a student of Tibetan for nearly 20 years, and of Sanskrit for close to a decade, and has taught both Tibetan and Sanskrit at the Rangjung Yeshe Institute in Nepal.
+He has also taught Sanskrit and Tibetan at Kathmandu University’s Centre for Buddhist Studies at the Rangjung Yeshe Institute for many years.
 He is presently working on completing his PhD in Sanskrit and South Asian Studies at UC Berkeley.
 Ryan recently joined the 84000 Project as an Associate Editor.